In General on PhD courses

 (part-time 25%; during spring and autumn 2014, begins March 10)

-Register by e-mail to Annika Landgren.
+Register and ask for information by e-mail to Annika Landgren.